10 Snake Headlines From 2012

 © Wikimedia Commons User: Wald1siedel/ CC BY-SA-4.0

 “I nearly fell into the water in surprise”, he said.
 He was inspired to search for more sightings, and came up with 6 in Dumfries and Galloway, 3 of which were officially verified.
-A further 3 were deemed likely true, and there were many sightings around Loch Lomond.
-He also found two sightings in Aberdeenshire.
+A further 3 were deemed to be likely true, and there were many more sightings around Loch Lomond.
+He also discovered two sightings in Aberdeenshire.

 4 Mosaic sea snake is born